arionair89/CHI26-regulatory-practitioners-view/README.md

 Live page: [https://github.com/arionair89/CHI26-regulatory-practitioners-view](https://arionair89.github.io/CHI26-regulatory-practitioners-view/)

-This page summarizes our study on the disconnect between academic automated dark pattern detection tools and regulatory enforcement practice, based on interviews with 9 EU practitioners.
+The live page summarizes our study on the disconnect between academic automated dark pattern detection tools and regulatory enforcement practice, based on interviews with 9 EU practitioners.
+It provides recommendations for researchers and regulators to enable fruitful collaboration.

 Built using the Academic Project Page Template available at https://github.com/eliahuhorwitz/Academic-project-page-template